-Mandela effect explained including examples
+Mandela effect explained

 Mandela Effect: This article explains the Mandela Effect in a practical way.
 Next to what it is (definition and meaning), this article also highlights how does false memory arise, researching false memories and some examples of the Mandela Effect.
 After reading you will understand the basics of this psychology theory.
 Enjoy reading!

 The definition and meaning of the Mandela Effect